roscopeco/moxy/README.md

 when(() -> mock.connectDatabase("mydatabase")).thenReturn("OK");
 ```

-**Side note**
-> You'll notice we make extensive use of Java 8 lambda syntax in Moxy.
-If
-you're on pre-1.8 then, frankly, you're going to have a bit of a tougher
-time of it.
-Yet another good reason to upgrade?

 Now, whenever you call `connect` with `"mydatabase"` as the argument,
 it'll return "OK".
 That argument part is kind of important - if you call
 it with anything other than `"mydatabase"`, it'll still return `null`.